Amenokal-Labs/decentralized-exchange/README.md

 - If you're on Windows, you will need to run this command in  Git BASH or WSL:
  `curl -L https://foundry.paradigm.xyz | bash`

-- To initialize a new project :
- `forge init `

 - To make sure that everything works correctly in your code run :
   `forge build`